jan-cieslik/cancer_informatics/docs/learning_R/loadingdata.md

 ## Importing Data from XML

 The E**x**tensible **M**arkup **L**anguage (short **XML**) is an extended markup language similar to HTML.
-XML specifies the rules for document creation.
-It provides context for information in a document, but it doesn't define how to provide this.

 To begin, install and load the `XML` as well as the `xml2` package by typing the following commands into the R console:

 ```r